steadybit/docs-public/troubleshooting/agent.md

 ---
-title: Troubleshooting Outpost Agent
+title: Troubleshooting Agent
 ---

-# Troubleshooting Outpost Agent
+# Troubleshooting Agent

 #### We get certificate errors when the agent connects to our on-premise Steadybit installation.
 What do we need to do?